How Much Water Should I Drink While Fasting

 Fasting is an ancient practice that is common in many human cultures.
 Some people engage in it for a religious purpose like the Muslims Ramadan fast.
 But recently people have been exploring the health benefits of this exercise in a non-religious way.
 Avid weight-watchers, health nuts and fitness enthusiasts – all have found it quite beneficial to engage in different forms of intermittent fasting.
 When participating in this practice, an emphasis is placed on what you consume and when you do it.
 People often come up against a slew of questions concerning intermittent fasting.”How much water should I drink while fasting?” is usually one of them.

 Especially when you are partaking in a prolonged fast, it is crucial to always stay hydrated.
-Since water is an essential mineral, and over two-thirds of the human body is made up of it.
+Water is an essential nutrient, and over two-thirds of the human body is made up of it.
 Beyond that, its importance in our daily lives cannot be overemphasized.
-Our body needs it for nutrition, and it is also essential for transporting nutrients and oxygen to the body’s cells (3).
+Our body needs it for hydration, and it is also essential for transporting nutrients and oxygen to the body’s cells (5).
 Water plays a paramount role in cleansing the bladder of bacteria, digestion, ensuring that the blood pressure of the body is moderate, and stabilizing the heartbeat.
 Water has also been found useful in protecting organs and tissues, regulating the body temperature, and maintaining the sodium balance in your body.

 How the Body Regulates Water